Seattle Public Library: 1998–present: "Libraries for All"

 The library unveiled its proposed rebranding strategy in September 2015, including a new name and new logo, that attracted widespread controversy over its cost; the first phase of the project cost $365,000 and the total cost would have been $1.3 million out of private donations.
 The board of trustees ultimately rejected the proposal on October 28, 2015, citing negative public feedback and other pressing uses for the funds.

 A $219 million property tax levy was approved by Seattle voters in August 2019 to fund library services, including extended hours at branches, seismic renovations, social services.
 The levy also included funding to eliminate overdue fines for patrons, which came into effect on January 2, 2020.

 During the beginning of the COVID-19 pandemic in March 2020, the library closed all of its branches and in-person services, operating exclusively with curbside pickup at some locations beginning in August.
 Five branches were reopened in April to provide public bathrooms to unsheltered and homeless people in the city, but other services remained closed.
 The first branches reopened on April 27, 2021, and the final branch reopened in October.
 The library system incurred an estimated $434,188 in property damage during the pandemic, particularly at the Central Library.

+The library's checkout and online services were shut down by a ransomware attack in late May 2024 after a period of scheduled maintenance.
+Branch services remained open and some online services were restored by May 29.
+By August, most online services had been restored, with the goal of all online services being available by the end of August.
+The attack's data breach included information from 26,965 patrons and employees; the library's response and investigation was contracted to private consultants at a total cost of $1 million.